erenard/presentation/jstoolchain/slides.md

 });
 ```
 ---
-# Asynchornous module definition recap
+# AMD recap.

-Modularization solve the two previous language problems:
+Modularization solves both previous language problems:
 .good[
-- Each module has it's own namespace
+- Each module has its own namespace
 - Dependencies are loaded on demand
 ]

-There is much more to say about the [AMD API](https://github.com/amdjs/amdjs-api/wiki/AMD), but it's out of the scope.
+There is much more to say about the [AMD API](https://github.com/amdjs/amdjs-api/wiki/AMD), but it's out of scope.
 ---

-# Using Nuget to resolve JavaScript dependencies

-In the IQ solution, nuget was used to resolve all the dependencies.

-Believe it or not, nuget packages exist to add JavaScript dependencies like jquery and require.js.

-Installing such packages will extract `.js` file(s) to the project's `script` folder.

---

-This solution effectively solves two problems:
-.good[
-- Installations are automated
-- Dependencies' versions are managed
-]
-With the following limitations:
-.bad[
-- Dependencies are added to the source control*
-- Not all JavaScript dependencies exist in nuget
-- The project's `script` folder is a mess
-]

-.footnote[.red.bold[*] Because of the way we build our solution.]

----
 .logo.right.absolute[![Require.JS logo](./requirejs-logo.svg)]
 # Using RequireJS to load AMD modules
 .col-double[
-RequireJS is a JavaScript file and module loader, and one of the most popular implementation of AMD.
+RequireJS is a JavaScript file and module loader, and one of the most popular implementations of AMD.
 ]
 .col-double[
 RequireJS is configurable, the configuration will allow us to: